 Progression of anemia and severe infection;

-The course of cancer after chemotherapy, leukemia, melanoma, neuroblastoma.
-High values indicate poor prognosis of patient survival.
+Courses of cancer after chemotherapy, leukemia, melanoma, neuroblastoma.
+High values indicate poor prognosis for patient survival.

-The doctor prescribes the determination of the level of LDH in other body fluids:
+The doctor prescribes determination of LDH levels in other body fluids:

-To distinguish bacterial and viral meningitis by analyzing cerebrospinal fluid.
+To distinguish between bacterial and viral meningitis by analyzing cerebrospinal fluid.

-To identify the cause of the accumulation of exudate in the chest or abdomen (pleural, peritoneal and pericardial fluids) due to trauma and inflammation, or due to an imbalance in the pressure within the blood vessels and the amount of protein in the blood.
+To identify the cause of the accumulation of fluid in the chest or abdomen (pleural, peritoneal and pericardial fluids) due to trauma and inflammation or due to an imbalance of pressure within the blood vessels and the amount of protein in the blood.

 A blood test for LDH (biochemistry) is taken on an empty stomach from a vein.

-The last meal 8 hours before the examination should not contain too fatty and protein foods.
+The last meal 8 hours before the examination should not contain too much fatty or protein foods.

 Be sure to inform if you need to take medications regularly.
-Aspirin, hormonal contraceptives, and antidepressants affect clotting and may be overestimated.
+Aspirin, hormonal contraceptives and antidepressants affect clotting and may show elevated values.

-Intense training the day before can lead to an overestimation of the enzyme, as it increases energy expenditure and the need to break down glucose.
+Intense training the day before can lead to an increase in the enzyme, as it increases energy expenditure and the need for the breakdown of glucose.

 Many factors influence the results of the analysis, and they are not always a cause for concern and further examination:

-Blood samples lead to false positive results.
-Violation of the rules for storing samples, rough processing affects the accuracy.
+Blood samples produce false positive results.
+Violation of the rules for storing samples and rough processing affect the accuracy.

-With an increased number of platelets, serum LDH also increases and does not show a real picture.
+With increased platelet count, serum LDH level also increases and does not show the real picture.

-When hospitalized with suspected myocardial infarction and acute pancreatitis, LDH analysis is performed without taking into account the recommendations.
-Often, the LDH index is used to assess the dynamics of the disease and the patient's recovery.
+During hospitalization with suspected myocardial infarction and acute pancreatitis, LDH analysis is performed without taking into account the recommendations.
+Often, the LDH indicator is used to assess the dynamics of the disease and the patient’s recovery.

-When analyzing blood, the norm is usually indicated in units / l, which means a unit per liter.
+When testing blood, the norm is usually indicated in units/l, which means one per liter.
 The interpretation of the analysis takes into account the age and gender of the patient.
 A relatively small amount of the enzyme is found in the blood of a healthy adult.
-In a child under two years of age, the rate is considered to be within 430 units / l.
+In a child under two years of age, the norm is considered to be within 430 units/l.

-An increase in lactate dehydrogenase occurs during pregnancy, in newborns, in professional athletes.
+An increase in lactate dehydrogenase occurs during pregnancy, in newborns, and in professional athletes.

-By the identified marker, it is impossible to determine which cells were damaged.
-Therefore, it is necessary to know, when decoding LDH, what is it isozymes.
-Some laboratories conduct additional tests that determine several forms of a substance, starting with the most mobile:
+Based on the identified marker, it is impossible to determine which cells were damaged.
+Therefore, when deciphering LDH, it is necessary to know what its isoenzymes are.
+Some laboratories conduct additional tests that determine several forms of the substance, starting with the most mobile:

 The second is found mainly in cardiomyocytes and erythrocytes;

-The third is found in the tissues of the lungs, endocrine glands and adrenal glands;
+The third is found in lung tissue, endocrine glands and adrenal glands;

-the fourth is an enzyme found in white blood cells, liver, placenta and male testes and muscle tissue;
+the fourth is an enzyme in white blood cells, liver, placenta and male testicles and muscle tissue;

 The fifth is found in all organs containing LDH-4, as well as skeletal muscles.

-Deciphering biochemistry for an increase in LDH in the blood is now considered less informative.
+Deciphering biochemistry for increased LDH in the blood is now considered less informative.

 High values of all isoenzymes determine the pathology of several organs.
 Myocardial infarction with congestive heart failure causes lung damage and liver congestion.
-In cancer and autoimmune diseases such as lupus, lactate dehydrogenase is generally increased.
-Hypoxia, shock, and burns are accompanied by cell death, which indicates an increase in LDH.
-Caffeine also affects the amount of the enzyme in the blood.
+In cancer and autoimmune diseases such as lupus, lactate dehydrogenase is generally elevated.
+Hypoxia, shock and burns are accompanied by cell death, which shows an increase in LDH.
+Caffeine also affects the amount of enzyme in the blood.

-The dynamics of the first isoenzyme is more sensitive and specific than the increase in LDH in general.
+The dynamics of the first isoenzyme are more sensitive and specific than the increase in LDH in general.
 Usually the level of the second isoenzyme is higher than the first.
-If the concentration of LDH-1 rises relative to LDH-2, a heart attack is diagnosed.
-Usually, the LDH norm in the blood is exceeded 12-24 hours after damage to the heart tissue and within two days in 80% of cases.
-A normal LDH-1 / LDH-2 ratio is reliable evidence that there has been no seizure.
+If the concentration of LDH-1 increases relative to LDH-2, a heart attack is diagnosed.
+Typically, the LDH level in the blood is exceeded 12-24 hours after damage to heart tissue and for two days in 80% of cases.
+A normal LDH-1/LDH-2 ratio is reliable evidence that there was no attack.
 The ratio of total LDH to LDH-1 is called hydroxybutyrate dehydrogenase.
-Therefore, with a heart attack:
+Therefore, during a heart attack:

-The LDH-1 / LDH-2 ratio approaches 1 and sometimes exceeds this value.
+The LDH-1/LDG-2 ratio approaches 1 and sometimes exceeds this value.

 Other serious diseases are reflected in the ratio of isoenzymes and coefficients:

-Hemolytic anemia is characterized by a low LDH / HBDH value - up to 1.3 and below;
+Hemolytic anemia is characterized by a low LDH/GBDG figure - up to 1.3 and below;

-the general level increases with acute necrotic processes and cell death, such as damage to the renal parenchyma;
+the general level increases during acute necrotic processes and cell death, such as damage to the kidney parenchyma;

 tumors in the gonads (ovaries and testes) are accompanied by an isolated increase in LDH-1.

-Most often, LDH is increased due to the destruction of the tissues of the hepatic and renal parenchyma, and the death of platelets and erythrocytes.
+Most often, LDH is elevated due to the destruction of tissue of the liver and kidney parenchyma, and the death of platelets and red blood cells.

 LDH in a blood test is considered in relation to other indicators:

-With anemia, the destruction of red blood cells occurs, which releases a large amount of LDH into the blood.
+With anemia, red blood cells are destroyed, which releases large amounts of LDH into the blood.
 The disease is diagnosed against the background of low hemoglobin.
 Weakness, pallor, shortness of breath may be indications for examination.

 Blood cancer is associated with the production of abnormal blood cells, which is reflected in the levels of many indicators: LDH, aspartate aminotransferase, bilirubin, urea.
 At the same time, there is a decrease in the level of glucose and the blood clotting factor fibrinogen.
-A biochemical blood test allows you to suspect a pathology and direct the patient to identify tumor markers.
+A biochemical blood test allows one to suspect pathology and refer the patient to identify tumor markers.

 Reasons for the increase

-Elevated LDH levels can be caused by various medical conditions:
+Elevated LDH levels can be caused by various diseases:

 • stroke;